afarhan/ubitx/README.md

 - You can download and use it (Release section).

 # Current work list (for Version 0.29)
-  -Testing CAT Control with Software using hamlib on Linux -BFO setting based on current value - complete -Select Tune Step - Testing
+  1 Testing CAT Control with Software using hamlib on Linux 2 BFO setting based on current value - complete
+  3 Select Tune Step - Testing
-  -Change Tune control type, Do not keep the original source - Complete
+  4 Change Tune control type, Do not keep the original source - Complete
     - Coded differently after clearing the original source
-    - Prevent malfunction by applying threshold -stabilize and remove many warning messages - by Pullrequest and merge -Study on improvement method for cw keying - need idea
+    - Prevent malfunction by applying threshold
+  5 stabilize and remove many warning messages - by Pullrequest and merge 6 Study on improvement method for cw keying - need idea
     - set ADC Range value

 #NOTICE